Master of Advanced Studies in Children's Rights (MCR)

 The programme is designed for professionals who work with children’s rights issues.
 The participation of students with different backgrounds and levels of professional experience in an interactive learning environment helps to foster exchanges on theoretical and practical problems.
 Programme alumni hold positions in national and international governmental and non-governmental organisations such as OHCHR, ILO, HCR, UNICEF, ICRC, Human Rights Watch, Save the Children, BICE, national and regional administrations and academic institutions.

 The MAS in Children's Rights (MCR) is a four-semester programme (60 ECTS).
 Participants must attends 7 one-week modules.
-Courses will be taught at the UNIGE Valais Campus and at the University of Geneva.
+Courses will be taught at the UNIGE Valais Campus, at the University of Geneva and online.

 CHF 150.- (non refundable)

 The total tuition fee for the two-year programme is CHF 15'000.- .
 This sum for the MCR Programme and does not include travel or living expenses.

 Single module students (certificate of attendance): CHF 2'000 .-